 Skip to main content

-In the following examples, the config name is AppName, and the config output is src.
+In the examples below, name is AppName and output is src.

 ./templates/{{ name }}.txt./templates/{{ name }}.txtsrc/AppName.txt